Soft tissue injury compensation claims

 Common types of claim

-One example would be whiplash sustained in a motor vehicle crash where the actions of the other driver were at fault.
+Probably the most common example of a soft tissue injury is whiplash, usually sustained in a road traffic accident.
 All road users owe a duty of care to all other road users.

 In addition, a sporting injury, such as a torn ligament, could be claimed for if another person was responsible for ensuring a player's safety at the time the player was injured, such as a referee or umpire, and the player was injured as the result of the official's negligence.